trentfridey/blog/content/posts/state-machines/index.md

 For our example, we want to make sure that the font-size and line-spacing are compatible, so that if the font-size is large, the range of the slider is restricted so the lines don't end up overlapping.
 We can represent this by a guarded transistion between the "small" font-size and the "large" font-size:

-{{< figure src="/ox-hugo/extensive_statechart.svg" >}}

 Finally, the most important innovation of statecharts is the ability to represent side-effects.
 In order for our application to interface with the outside world (i.e. other applications), it will require managing events that are unpredictable.
-This naturally leads us to the actor model, which I will outline in part II of this series.

-In the mean time, I would recommend reading [the original paper introducing statecharts](https://www.sciencedirect.com/science/article/pii/0167642387900359) -- it is a very accessible read, even if you are new to the idea of state machines.
+I would recommend reading [the original paper introducing statecharts](https://www.sciencedirect.com/science/article/pii/0167642387900359) -- it is a very accessible read, even if you are new to the idea of state machines.

 [^fn:1]: The sizes of the relevant sets for the application with just the font-size toggle: \\(|S| = 3\\), \\(|\Sigma| = 3\\), \\(|S\times\Sigma| = 9\\)
 [^fn:2]: In JavaScript, this is `Number.EPSILON`.
 From the [MDN Web Docs &#128279;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global%5FObjects/Number/EPSILON)